lgarzia/lgarzia.github.io/docs/notes/index.md

 ## Objective

-What follows are notes and learnings that I think are most germane to staying relevant in the Analytics & Engineering space.
+What follows are notes and learnings that I think are most germane to staying relevant in the Analytics & Engineering domain.